Linda Rieskamp - Obituary

 Linda enjoyed spending time with family and friends, studying the word of God, fishing, bird watching, Disney World, walking on the beach searching for beach glass, the South Florida Fair, going to garage sales and dancing, especially line dancing.
 She was always prepared and ready to do anything.

-In lieu of flowers, the family requests that donations be made to: St. Jude or First Baptist Church of Dayton, 501 Dayton Ave, Dayton, KY 41074.
-Linda's Great Grandfather helped build this church.
+In lieu of flowers, the family requests that donation be made to: St. Jude or First Baptist Church of Dayton, 501 Dayton Ave, Dayton, KY 41074.
+Linda's great-grandfather helped build this church.

-Visitation will be held 12:00PM to 2:00PM at Florida Gardens First Baptist Church 7800 Lake Worth Rd, Lake Worth, FL 33467 on September 4, 2020 with a service beginning at 1 PM led by Pastor Jim Reneau.
-Private burial to follow at Our Lady Queen of Peace Cemetery.
-A Celebration of Life will take place at 4:30 PM at the South Florida Fairgrounds 9067 Southern Blvd West Palm Beach, FL 33411.